Current research projects

 50 words project

-If you would like further information or to add your language to the wordlists please email RUIL.
+If you interested in adding your language or would like further information about the 50 words project please email RUIL.

 Digital Daisy Bates